MatteoOrganek/StockComparer/README.md

 The current architecture provides a foundation that can be incrementally developed into a Clean Architecture in later sprints.
 This approach supports scalability, modularity, and future extension of the system, including advanced comparison features and owres.stockcomparer.model.Api.service-oriented components.

+## Architecture (Sprint 1)
+This project follows simple architectural principles.
+Core responsibilities are separated into controllers (database, currency, chart metadata), which are currently implemented as abstract components and will be extended in later sprints.

 ## System Architecture